FAQ

 To apply for a Cooperation Grant, your organisation must meet the following requirements:

-• At least one of the cooperating organisations must have prior experience working on a project with at least one other partner.
+• Experience required: The coordinating organisation must have experience working on collaborative projects with at least one partner.

-Don’t worry, many organisations are in the same situation!
-This is why we created this form for you to fill out and get access to a database of potential partner organisations interested in this grant.
+Don’t worry, many organizations are in the same situation!
+This is why we created for you to fill out and get access to a database of potential partner organizations interested in this grant.

 Yes, of course!
-The information sessions are organized to help you with your application but are not mandatory.
+The information sessions are organised to help you with your application but are not mandatory.

 No, all Cooperation Grants are 50,000 EUR per consortium.
 It is up to you to decide how to split the money between the consortium partners.
-Please bear in mind that the lead partner may want to receive a slightly higher amount than the collaborators as they will be our main contact person and responsible for submitting reports, which requires additional resources.
-But this, of course, depends on your consortium’s plans and division of roles.
+Keep in mind that the coordinating organisation usually handles more administrative tasks, which may require a larger share, depending on your consortium’s plan and division of roles.

-The lead organisation needs to have experience working on at least one collaborative project.
+The coordinating organisation needs to have experience working on at least one collaborative project.
 For the rest, it’s up to you to decide who will lead.
-However, keep in mind that the lead organisation will have more responsibilities and slightly more work.
-Therefore, make sure the lead applicant has capacity to lead on this!
+However, keep in mind that the coordinating organisation will have more responsibilities and slightly more work.
+Therefore, make sure the coordinator has capacity to lead on this!

 You are free to choose any topic you want to work on as long as it aligns with the four focus areas of Cooperation Grants, namely: